Statutory Audit committee

 In particular, it monitors:

-The Board of Statutory Auditors participates in the meetings of the Board of Directors, the Executive Committee and the Board Committees for which the statutory auditors’ participation is required pursuant to the operating regulation of the Board of Directors.
+The Board of Statutory Auditors participates in the meetings of the Board of Directors and the Board Committees for which the statutory auditors’ participation is required pursuant to the operating regulation of the Board of Directors.
 It is therefore continuously updated on the performance of operations and the most significant economic, financial and equity transactions carried out by the company or its subsidiaries, related party transactions and transactions in which the Directors have their own or a minority interest.

 The composition of the current Statutory Audit Committee is in line with the guidance contained in the “Report on the Qualitative and Quantitative Composition of the Statutory Audit Committee”.